AnalyticAce/fastapi-ganache-app/README.md

   - **Endpoint:** `/send_transaction`
   - **Method:** `POST`
   - **Description:** Sends a specified amount of Ether from one address to another.

+## Contributing

+We welcome contributions from the community!
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with descriptive messages.
+4. Push your changes to your fork.
+5. Create a pull request to the main repository.

+Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License